Warning: The Biomet M2a Magnum Hip Replacement Device Can Cause Serious Complications

 The Biomet Magnum Hip Replacement Implant Device Has Been Shown to be Dangerous

 Pursuant to a study published in The Lancet, researchers examined over 400,000 hip replacement patients who underwent device implantation surgeries between 2003 and 2011.
 Out of the 400,000, over 30,000 received metal-on-metal implants, including the Biomet Magnum – which consist of ball and cup made of materials such as chromium and cobalt.
 When compared with those that received hip implants made of other materials, such as ceramic or plastic, the metal-on-metal devices evinced a much higher failure rate.
-Specifically, over six percent of these devices failed, where a much small percentage failed for non-metal-on-metal devices.
+Specifically, over six percent of these devices failed, where a much smaller percentage failed for non-metal-on-metal devices.
 Additionally, another recent study published in the British Medical Journal indicates that implant manufacturers such as Biomet are fully aware of the evidence linking metal-on-metal hip devices to serious adverse side effects.
 The report also provided that several thousands of people across the globe who received a Biomet Magnum and other similar devices may have been exposed to dangerous amounts of toxic metals, due to wear and tear of these products.

 The Biomet Hip Replacement Device in the News